blacklightpy/vaultofknowledge/Trying to Consolidate Hinduism 1.md

 ---

-Knowing through the senses or the intellect: Paroksha Jnaana
+Knowing through the senses or mental faculties: Paroksha Jnaana

 Direct intuitive perception, outside of any sensory or mental faculties: Aparoksha Jnaana